Dorothy Stratten was just 20 years old when we lost her to domestic violence on August 14, 1980.

 help build your community.

-Dorothy's legacy isn't just victimhood -it's a universal story of strength.
+Dorothy's legacy isn't victimhood -it's a universal story of strength.

 And, most importantly, we can all learn from that story.